ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 # About This Demonstration
 The purpose of this Sandbox is to give you access to the Cisco Open SDN controller.
 This will take your through the steps of accessing the new Open SDN Controller and then allow you to self-discover different aspects of this product.
 It will also walk you through using Postman and Python to interact with the Open SDN Controller.

-# Demonstration Requirements
-The table below outlines the requirements for this preconfigured demonstration.
-All of this will be provided for you when you are accessing this learning lab during a Cisco Live event.
-If you are using this learning lab from another location, then you will need to read further

-Required are:

-*	Computer with Internet Connectivity
-*	Cisco.com Login Credentials

-Optionally, you may also use:

-*	Cisco AnyConnect
-*	Remote Desktop Client Application

 # Demonstration Configuration

 This learning lab contains preconfigured users and components, running on the [Cisco VIRL](http://virl.cisco.com) platform.